NicoloCavalli95horses/KMS-web-testing/content/01 Notes/phishing.md

 - by creating fake web pages that mimic legitimate resources (*phoney web pages*)
 - by using persuasive emails

+Phishing was initially used for identity theft but now attackers are using it to steal sensitive information related to *national security, intellectual property and organizational secrets* [[(Ahmed, Altamimi, et al., 2023)]]

 **Why people still fall for phishing?**
 The average user is unable to distinguish malicious web pages from legitimate ones and does not have enough technical information about URLs.
 Therefore:
 - does not know which URL to trust (for example: embedded in e-mail text, in a displayed tooltip, in the status bar)